atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimize-your-sql-query.md

 ---
 ## Order of a SQL query

 This tutorial will provide some tips and tricks for anyone working with SQL databases who want to increase the efficiency of their queries.
 The way to make a query run faster is to reduce the number of calculations that the software must perform.
-To do this, first you’ll need some understanding of how SQL actually executes a query.
-Let’s take a look at a sample SQL query :
+To do this, first you'll need some understanding of how SQL actually executes a query.
+Let's take a look at a sample SQL query :

 ```sql
 SELECT DISTINCT column, AGGREGATE(column)